shrial/Moodify/README.md

+# Moodify
-**Moodify** - A song and movie recommendation website which recommends songs or movies based on user's mood.
+A song and movie recommendation website which recommends songs or movies based on user's mood.

 This project makes use of :
 - HTML,CSS, Javascript - to design and code the website.